 How to use your stimulus payment wisely

-For the second time, Economic Impact ( stimulus payments) are being distributed to millions of people throughout the United States in response to the COVID-19 pandemic.
+Economic Impact (stimulus payments) are being distributed to millions of people throughout the United States in response to the COVID-19 pandemic.

 If you’re eligible and the IRS has your banking information, it may direct-deposit your payment into that same account.
 Anyone who received the first round of payments earlier this year, but doesn’t receive a payment via direct deposit will generally receive a check or, in some instances, a debit card.

-You can also provide the IRS with your bank account information for direct deposit or check the status of your payment via the Get My Payment website created by the IRS.
+You can check the status of your payment via the Get My Payment website created by the IRS.